ywpro/US_stormwater_fee/README.md

   <img width="600" src="Ken2016.jpg">
 </p>

-You can click on each utility to view its location, ERU area in sqft, and per-ERU fee in U.S. dollar.
-Circle size represents stormwater fee magnitude.
+You can click on each utility to view its location, ERU area in sqft, and per-ERU monthly fee in U.S. dollar.
+Circles are sized based on monthly fee.
 You can switch to another base map on the top-right corner.

 # Reference